scalawithcats/scala-with-cats/src/pages/adt-interpreters/reification.md

 3. destructors, interpreters, or elimination forms, have type `Program => A`.
 In our regular expression example we have a single interpreter, `matches`, but we could easily add more.
 For example, we often want to extract elements from the input.

-This structure is often called an **algebra** in the functional programming world.
+This structure is often called an **algebra** or **combinator library** in the functional programming world.
 When we talk about constructors and destructors in an algebra we're talking at a more abstract level then when we talk about constructors and destructors on algebraic data types.
 A constructor of an algebra is an abstract concept, at the theory level in my taxonomy, that we can choose to concretely implement at the craft level with the constructor of an algebraic data type.
 There are other possible implementations.
 We'll see one later.

 ### Implementing Interpreters with Reification